Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Everyone Is Legendary**

-* second rewrite lore to feed others.
-Also their contin should be on turnstart.
 * Make it possible to pass the time when dead and only respawn when you truly want it.
 Useful with felidol passive
 * put question marks in the craft recipe indicator if you don't know that one yet (say, while looking at an enemy)
 - Lore is that Terminal needs vessels that believes in those caste-respective axioms so he doesn't brainwash himself.